Attention-deficit/hyperactivity disorder (ADHD) in children

 Lifestyle and home remedies

 Because ADHD is complex and each person with ADHD is unique, it's hard to make recommendations that work for every child.
 But some of the following suggestions may help create an environment in which your child can succeed.

 Children in school

-There's little research that indicates that alternative medicine treatments can significantly reduce ADHD symptoms.
-Some alternative medicine treatments that have been tried include:
+There's little research that indicates that alternative medicine treatments can reduce ADHD symptoms.
+Before considering any alternative interventions, talk with your doctor to determine if the therapy will be safe.
+Some alternative medicine treatments that have been tried, but are not yet fully proved scientifically, include: